toniclecb/springbootregistration/readme.md

   - Create update method and delete method
   - Change how we did our mapping, change "/register" mapping to class
   - Improving the model Register, AbstractEntity, hashCode, equals
+- 113_findAll
+  - Create the method to find all registers

 ## Tags